paluh/purescript-clappr/examples/events/README.md

 # Purpose

-In this example I'm registering all allowed (by current implementation) handlers and I'm logging all events to the console so you can easily watch what is triggered and when.
+In this example I'm registering all allowed (by current implementation) handlers and I'm logging all events to the console so you can see when fires every event (I'm throttling `timeupdate` events only so they do not spam too much).

 # Usage